 Don’t neglect the dusting, either.
 It may seem like there is no dust to worry about, but dust accumulates a little bit at a time until suddenly, it seems like your house is covered in it overnight.
 Even if it seems invisible, it’s there.
 Don’t forget to dust behind the furniture and large electronics like television.
 A little effort now can go a long way.

 The kitchen is the source of some of the biggest messes in the house, but proper maintenance can easily prevent them from getting out of hand.
 Handle spills immediately when possible.
 Allowing them to sit allows stains to set and cause potentially permanent stains on the counter or floor.
-Meanwhile, food spills can be a perfect spot for bacteria to grow, which you definitely don’t want around your food preparation.

 While many experts recommend changing your sheets every one to two weeks, many of us often get distracted, eventually realizing that it’s been four months or longer since the last time we changed the sheets.